Configuring your network for Ditto

 For Use with Ditto Receiver Only

-The contents of this article only apply to organizations using Ditto tvOS Receiver or Ditto Windows Receiver.
-These instructions do not apply to other Ditto receiver types (Chromecast, Apple TV 3 and older).
+This article only applies to organizations using Ditto tvOS Receiver or Ditto Windows Receiver.
+These network instructions do not apply to other Ditto receiver types (Chromecast, Apple TV 3 and older).

-Most screen sharing solutions rely on discovery protocols such as mDNS, Bonjour or Multicast announcements for user devices to find and connect to a receiver.
-On a simple network, these protocols are great, however they don't scale well when there are hundreds of devices on different networks.
+Most screen sharing solutions rely on discovery protocols such as mDNS, Bonjour or multicast announcements for user devices to find and connect to a receiver.
+These protocols work fine on a simple network, but they don't scale well when there are hundreds of devices on different networks.

-Ditto doesn't need any of these protocols to work.
-Our proprietary Ditto screen mirroring solution knows where the receiver is and connects directly to it.
-This means you can disable multicast and mDNS on your network entirely and Ditto will still work great.
-This also allows you to simplify your network by removing VLANs that only serve to keep multicast traffic from flooding to other networks.
+Ditto doesn't require any of these protocols to work.
+This means you can disable multicast, Bonjour and mDNS on your network entirely and Ditto will still work great.
+This also allows you to simplify your network by removing VLANs or subnets that only serve to keep multicast traffic from flooding to other networks.

 Ditto also works with proxy servers.